8xEngineers/8xEngineers.github.io/bigfoot.md

   - **`bigfoot-default.css`**: Contains the default styles for footnote display on webpages.
   - **`bigfoot-default.scss`**: The SCSS version of the default CSS file, allowing users to utilize SASS features like variables and nesting for better style customization.
 - **`src` folder**: Houses the source files for CoffeeScript and SCSS, which are compiled into JavaScript and CSS files using Grunt.

+## Language Usage
+- **JavaScript**: Utilized for enabling footnotes to appear upon user interaction (button clicks).
+- **HTML**: Used for positioning footnotes alongside their references on the webpage, enhancing interactive functionality.
+- **CSS**: Controls visual attributes such as fonts, spacing, colors, and styles for the footnotes.
+- **SCSS**: Organizes and creates reusable styles for footnotes, which are compiled into CSS to meet browser requirements.
+- **jQuery**: This JavaScript library facilitates HTML element manipulation, event management, and animations, playing a crucial role in footnote display and content updates.

 ## Tool Quality
 Bigfoot.js employs Grunt for automating repetitive tasks, including: